 4. Be Vulnerable

 “In order to ask for help, you have to be vulnerable.
-I think people are too scared to put themselves out there in a vulnerable way,” Legs said.
+I think people are too scared to put themselves out there in a vulnerable way,” Adam said.
 He said that he had to learn how to openly share his full story.
-Though he wasn’t necessarily comfortable with it, Legs knew that he couldn’t reach his fundraising milestone on his own.
+Though he wasn’t necessarily comfortable with it, Adam knew that he couldn’t reach his fundraising milestone on his own.
 So, sacrifice on his part was necessary to help him get there.
-“It’s not normal to be scared to go out in the world and reclaim your previous life,” Legs said.
+“It’s not normal to be scared to go out in the world and reclaim your previous life,” Adam said.

-“It also allows the person who is in training on their exoskeleton and other leg brace technologies to earn back their ‘legs’ on the road,” said Legs.
+“It also allows the person who is in training on their exoskeleton and other leg brace technologies to earn back their ‘legs’ on the road,” said Adam.

 Once the money has been raised, participants in Step Tours don’t have to stop.
 Adam says that they can pinpoint other things which would enhance the accessibility in their lives or community (such as a ramp to their house or an accessible beach ramp).

-Legs knew what kind of car he needed but wasn’t sure he could find the dream car that he’d built in his head.
+Adam knew what kind of car he needed, but wasn’t sure he could find the dream car that he’d built in his head.
 A minivan, the standard wheelchair accessible vehicle, wasn’t an option for him.

 “Everything I own–my shoes, my shirt–is all a form of self-expression.
 I wanted a car that reflected who I was too,” he said.
 “I had to find a car that not only matched what my personality was but accommodated my chair, too.”

-For the past 11 years, Legs was getting in and out of his car 10-15 times a day.
-Last year was the breaking point.
+For the past 11 years, Adam was getting in and out of his car 10-15 times a day.
+Then he reached his breaking point.

 “It really started giving me a level of anxiety,” he said, remembering the struggle of breaking down and putting his wheelchair back together again in the past.
 “By the time that I’d come home at night, I would sit in my driveway for like 15 minutes mentally preparing myself.
 I just couldn’t do it anymore.”